-Dr Toby Jenkins and his group have developed a prototype medical dressing that detects burn wound infections and could potentially save the lives of children with serious burns.
+Chemists at the University have developed a prototype medical dressing that detects the first signs of the lethal Toxic Shock Syndrome along with other burn wound infections and could potentially save the lives of children with serious burns.

 Toxic Shock Syndrome (TSS) is a serious complication of burn infections and particularly dangerous in children under four due to their immature immune systems.
 Left untreated, a child with a relatively small burn who develops TSS can rapidly deteriorate within a few hours.
 If left untreated, fifty per cent of children with the full-blown disease can die.

 Scientists at the University of Bath have been working with clinicians at the South West Paediatric Burns Centre at Frenchay Hospital in Bristol to create an advanced wound dressing that can detect key microbial pathogens including the bacteria which cause TSS.

 They have now developed a prototype dressing that releases dye from nanocapsules triggered by the presence of disease-causing pathogenic bacteria.
 The dye fluoresces under ultraviolet (UV) light, alerting healthcare professionals that the wound is infected.

 The nanocapsules mimic skin cells in that they only break open when toxic bacteria are present, not responding to the harmless bacteria that normally live on healthy skin.

 The prototype medical dressing is to be featured in the popular science programme Bang Goes The Theory, to be broadcast on Monday 25 March on BBC One at 7.30pm.

 Dr Toby Jenkins, Reader in Biophysical Chemistry at Bath, is leading the project.
 He explained: “Around 5,000 children a year in England and Wales are hospitalised or treated in hospital with serious burns, mostly scalds caused by tea and coffee.